 F1.
-Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2011 who fit the following categories:
+Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2012 who fit the following categories:

-First-Time, First-Year (Freshman) Students All Students Percent who are from out of state (exclude international/ nonresident aliens) 1 23% 21% Percent of men who join fraternities 2 0 0 Percent of women who join sororities 2 0 0 Percent who live in college-owned, -operated, or -affiliated housing 2 98% 78% Percent who live off campus or commute 2 2% 22% Percent of students age 25 and older 0 2 Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 Notes: 1 Based upon students' state of residence at time of f admission.
-The percent represents the pa roportion of out-ofstate students in the cohort excluding all international/nonresident aliens.
+First-Time, First-Year (Freshman) Students All Students Percent who are from out of state (exclude international/ nonresident aliens) 16% 18% Percent of men who join fraternities 0% 0% Percent of women who join sororities2 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 97% 75% Percent who live off campus or commute 3% 25% Percent of students age 25 and older 0% 2% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 Notes: Based upon students' state of residence at time of of admission.
+The percent represents the pr oportion of out-ofotes: Based upon students' state of residence at time of admission.
+The percent represents the proportion of out-o state students in the cohort excluding all international/nonresident aliens.

-2 Based upon information provided by the Office of Housing.
+Based upon information provided by the Office of Housing.